Story and photos by Rebecca Rwakabukoza

 “Even when we were in class and a teacher asked a question to which I knew the answer, I wouldn’t talk,” she says.
 “I couldn’t.
 I was so fearful and shy.
 I thought the moment I would raise up my hand, the other students would start to talk about me — about how I am and how I have a kid.”

 To combat her shyness, Constance joined MIFUMI’s Sure Start afterschool program for female students.
 Sure Start, which has been in more than 30 primary and secondary schools in Tororo, engages adolescent girls in leadership through sports and gender and rights awareness education.
 The program has three elements: karate, mentorship, and gender classes.
 Leah Eryenyu, the program manager, says the gender classes help the girls become self-aware and question the different expectations for men and women.
 Sure Start wants to challenge the oppression girls feel from subordination to gender norms, which can prevent them from exercising their full potential.
 The long term goal for MIFUMI is to create leaders.

 “The program pushes them to be actively present in the spaces they occupy, as individuals and as a critical mass,” says Leah.

-MIFUMI also teaches the girls in the program how to organise as a group, and how to mobilise and find platforms.
+MIFUMI also teaches the girls in the program how to organize as a group, and how to mobilize and find platforms.
 One such platform was the presentation of a petition to the Parliament on menstrual hygiene management.
 Constance was one of two girls from her school chosen to represent other teenage girls.